AnyFullStackApps/EmailValidatorApp/README.md

 PHP >= 7.0.10

 ## **Getting started:**
-Add your own data.cv file to test this app
+Add your own DATA.CSV file to /var/csv  to test this app

 Run: *composer install*